 Step 4: Wrap your dough in plastic wrap and refrigerate for 10 minutes.
 Remove the dough from the refrigerator.

-Preheat your oven to 450º F.
+Preheat your oven to 450ยบ F.

 Step 5: Place the dough on parchment paper.
-Press your dough to 1 inch to 1 ¼ inch thickness.
+Press your dough to 1 inch to 1 1/4 inch thickness.

 HINT: Use a rolling pin or flat-bottomed glass to make the top flat and smooth.

 Step 6: Score the dough by cutting it into wedges.
 Use a big sharp knife or a pizza cutting wheel.
-I find I have more control in keeping the lines straight using the big knife.
+I have more control in keeping the lines straight using the big knife.

 Note: You can also make your dough a rectangle and cut these out to be rectangle-shaped.

 Step 7: Use a shishkabob stick to poke holes.
-These are totally decorative but do help your shortbread bake more evenly.
+These are decorative but do help your shortbread bake more evenly.
 If you are short on time, you can skip this step.

-Step 8: Optional: sprinkle with coarse sugar.
+Step 8: Optional: Sprinkle with coarse sugar.
 Slide the parchment paper onto a

-Enjoy them plain or dip/drizzle some melted chocolate over them!
+Enjoy them plain, or dip/drizzle some melted chocolate over them!
 You may also love my Gluten Free Pumpkin Spice Shortbread and my Gluten Free Gingerbread Shortbread recipes!

 - Lemon - Add 1 tablespoon of lemon juice and 1 teaspoon of lemon zest.